ncagle/DNS-over-HTTPS/curl_easy_cmdline.md

 # `CURLcode curl_easy_cmdline(CURL *easy, char **line)`

-Given an easy handle with populated options, return a *curl command line* that would perform the same transfer as a null-terminated string.
+Given an easy handle with populated options, return a *curl command line* as a null-terminated string.
+The command line would perform the same transfer, using the curl command line tool.

 The returned string **must** be freed with `curl_free()`.